 Because enzymatic capping is patent-free, inexpensive, and has a high capping efficiency of 80–100% (Grudzien et al., 2004), many scientists use this approach for capping in vitro-transcribed mRNAs.

-One of the major capping enzymes, Vaccinia Capping Enzyme (VCE, Cat. # 2460), adds 7-methylguanylate cap structures (m7G or cap-0) to the 5’ end of in vitro-transcribed, uncapped mRNA.
-All reagents for setting up the capping reaction—10X Capping Buffer, GTP, and the methyl donor, S-adenosylmethionine (SAM)—are included with our VCE.
+Both capping enzymes, Vaccinia Capping Enzyme (VCE, Cat. # 2460) and Faustovirus Capping Enzyme (FCE, Cat. #2480), adds 7-methylguanylate cap structures (m7G or cap-0) to the 5’ end of in vitro-transcribed, uncapped mRNA.
+FCE exhibits high enzyme activity over a broader temperature range, making it suitable for various 5′ sequences.
+All reagents for setting up the capping reaction—10X Capping Buffer, GTP, and the methyl donor, S-adenosylmethionine (SAM)—are included with our VCE or FCE.
 The process takes less than one hour.

 Concentration